janakiveluri/webportal/docs/userguide.rst

  *In this website the various models used :*

-- User: This model stores the details of all the users, that is, contribuotrs and reviewers, of the website.
+- User: This model stores the details of all the users, that is, contributors and reviewers, of the website.
 The details include their username, first name, last name, password, email.

 - Contributor: A contributor is an user of the website who can sign up